-Article 33 provides for a maximum tax liability or "cap" for insurance corporations.
-The cap equals 2 percent for all insurers.
+Article 33 provides for a maximum tax liability or "cap" of 2 percent for life insurance corporations.
 The total tax before credits may not exceed this amount.
 Taxpayers may apply all insurance corporation tax credits, except the empire zone wage tax credit and the empire zone capital corporation credit, to reduce the tax as determined by the "cap."

-10. Limitation on Tax Liability
+9. Limitation on Tax Liability